NVIDIA/cuda-quantum/docs/sphinx/install.rst

 .. image:: _static/devContainersExtension.png

 Follow the steps :ref:`above<use-cuda-quantum-in-terminal>` to start the container.
 Open VS Code and navigate to the Remote Explorer.
-You should see the running cuda-quantum dev container listed there.
+You should see the running cuda-quantum development container listed there.

 .. image:: _static/attachToDevContainer.png